 , the same Dorset

-1648-1681)...
-Another 69 words (5 lines of text) are included under the topic Early Thurbervile Notables in all our PDF Extended History products and printed products wherever possible.
+James Turberville or Turbervyle (d.
+1570?), was an English divine, Bishop of...
+Another 151 words (11 lines of text) are included under the topic Early Thurbervile Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Thurbervile family to the New World and Oceana